peterj/velocity-berlin-2019/01_docker/README.md

 ```
 $ docker images | grep docker-layers
-docker-layers                                                    latest              f7ef8bfd548a        2 minutes ago       106MB
+docker-layers                                                    latest              f7ef8bfd548a        2 minutes ago       8.31MB
 ```

-1. Re-build the image again and notice how this time cached layers are used and the build process is fast:
+1. Re-build the image again and notice how this time cached layers are used and the build process is much faster than the first time:

 ```
 $ docker build -t docker-layers .